-A multi-term course has one number and is a single course extending over multiple terms.
-It is typically designated with Part A and Part B, for example, Jazz I A and Jazz I B.
+A multi-term course is a single course extending over multiple terms.
+It has one course code, which is typically designated with Part A and Part B, such as Jazz Dance I A and Jazz Dance I B.

-For multi-term courses, enrollment in part A necessitates enrollment in subsequent parts.
-If a student drops subsequent parts of a multi-term course, a grade of "W" will be assigned for the first part.
-Tuition for the first part will not be refunded.
+For multi-term courses, students must enroll in, attend, and complete both parts.
+If a student drops Part B of a multi-term course, a grade of "W" ("withdrawal") will be assigned for both Part A and Part B. Tuition for the first part will not be refunded.